gindvd/Filename_Reformatter/README.md

-# File Renaming Script
+# Filename Reformatter
-**Standardize filename in a directory with optional arguments for personalized formatting**
+**Standardize filenames in a directory with optional arguments for personalized formatting**

 ## Instalation:
 Download the [source code](https://github.com/gindvd/Filename_Reformatter/archive/refs/heads/main.zip), and move to preferred directory